-- Thanks to a shared translation memory, you never pay to translate the same sentence twice – no matter which site it appears on.
+Thanks to a shared translation memory, you never pay to translate the same sentence twice – no matter which site it appears on.

 You can keep your terminology and important phrases consistent across all your sites with a shared glossary.

 There’s only one pay-as-you-go invoice to keep track of.